onedata/onedata-documentation/doc/using_onedata/jupyter_integration.md

 ## Installation

-OnedataFS-Jupyter extension can be installed from our provided packages for both Python 2 and Python 3, depending the Python version which is used to start the Jupter server.
+OnedataFS-Jupyter extension can be installed from our provided packages for both Python 2 and Python 3, depending on the Python version which is used to start the Jupyter server.

 ### Ubuntu